By Jack Forehand (@practicalquant) —

 3) Conviction in Your Investment Approach is Essential

-The most important thing about investing is often not what you invest itvc, but how much you believe in it.
-The reason is that conviction is what allows you to stick with it when times get bad.
+The most important thing about investing is often not what you invest in, but how much you believe in it.
+The reason is that conviction is what allows you to stick with your plan when times get bad.
 If you begin to question your investment approach during periods of market decline and volatility, then you won’t stick with it.
 If you don’t stick with it, you won’t achieve your goals.

 If you setup an investment plan that makes sense given your goals and risk tolerance, and you believe in it, then you will resist the temptation to question it when things are bad.
 In fact, you will likely use those periods as opportunities to add to your investment positions because you will see the cheaper prices as a buying opportunity.

 And a lot of this has to do with how you are wired as a person.
 For example, I am a big believer in value stocks.
 That conviction leads me to stick with them during periods where they underperform, as they have for a long time now.
 I look at those periods as opportunities to enhance my long-term returns by adding to them rather than times to panic.
 But that is just me.

 Your version of value stocks may be growth stocks, or index funds, or a 50-50 stock and bond portfolio.
 It doesn’t matter.
 What matters is that you only invest money in risk assets that is truly long-term money and that your conviction in those risk assets is unwavering.
 If you have that level of conviction, declines like we are seeing now, regardless of how bad they get, will be an opportunity rather than a time to panic.